netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 * *Preferred day / time handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
 You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.
+* *Combined preferred day and time handling additional charge (handling fee)*: This amount will be added to the shipping cost if the services are used.
+Use a decimal point, not comma.
+  The gross amount must be entered here (incl.
+VAT).
+If you want to offer the services combination for free, enter a ``0`` here.
+* *Combined preferred day and time handling fee text*: This text will be displayed to the customer in the checkout if both service has been selected.
+You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.

 **Important:** The services *Preferred Day* and *Preferred Time* are **enabled by default!**
 Therefore the standard DHL handling fees will be added to the shipping cost.